kyma-project/community/guidelines/templates/resources/metrics.md

 - {default metric name or description}.
 - {another default metric name or description}.

-> Provide guidelines how to list all metrics for the described service/controller.
+> Provide guidelines how to list all metrics for the described service or controller.

 To see a complete list of metrics, run this command: